myltiplex1/Face-Tracker-using-Tello-Drone/README.md

 ## Important Notes
 - Ensure that your drone has sufficient battery charge.
 - The drone will land automatically if no face is detected within a set time.
+- The height.py can be used to know the drone's height.